mach-composer/mach-composer-cli/docs/src/components/azure.md

 - [Frontdoor](../syntax.md#frontdoor) settings in the Azure configuration
 - The component needs to have an [`endpoint`](../syntax.md#components) defined

+!!! tip "Default endpoint"
+    If you define `endpoint: default` in your component definition, no additional Frontdoor settings are needed.

+    MACH will create a Frontdoor instance for you without any custom domain.

 More information in the [deployment section](../deployment/config/azure.md#http-routing).

 ## Naming conventions